MicrosoftDocs/security/security-docs/operations/respond-incident.md

 - Insights from signals across your entire organization feed into Microsoft Defender XDR and Microsoft Defender for Cloud.
 - Microsoft Defender XDR and Microsoft Defender for Cloud send SIEM log data through Microsoft Sentinel connectors.
 - SecOps teams can then analyze and respond to threats identified in the Microsoft Sentinel and Microsoft Defender portals.
-- Microsoft Sentinel provides support for multi-cloud environments and integrates with third-party apps and partners.
+- Microsoft Sentinel provides support for multicloud environments and integrates with third-party apps and partners.

 For more information about the integration of Microsoft Defender with Microsoft Sentinel, see [Microsoft Defender XDR integration with Microsoft Sentinel](/azure/sentinel/microsoft-365-defender-sentinel-integration).
 This [interactive guide](https://mslearn.cloudguides.com/guides/Investigate%20security%20incidents%20in%20a%20hybrid%20environment%20with%20Azure%20Sentinel) steps you through detecting and responding to modern attacks with Microsoft’s unified security information and event management (SIEM) and extended detection and response (XDR) capabilities.